Natalizumab for Multiple Sclerosis

 Warnings about serious side effects of natalizumab have been issued.
 The U.S. Food and Drug Administration (FDA) and the drug's manufacturers have warned about:

-In very few cases, natalizumab has caused a serious and life-threatening disease called PML.
+In very few cases, natalizumab has caused a serious and life-threatening brain infection called PML (progressive multifocal leukoencephalopathy).
 Natalizumab is tightly controlled because of this.
 If you take natalizumab, you will be watched closely for signs of any serious side effects.

 Medicine is one of the many tools your doctor has to treat a health problem.
 If you don't take your medicines properly, you may be putting your health (and perhaps your life) at risk.